 NZ Geographic has an online version that you can search – you have access at school, or with the password at home.
 Ask Mrs Bamber or your teacher for it.
 Click on the cover below to read this month’s issue – all about glaciers, prehistoric birds and virtual travel:

-Click below to find a collection of online resources about the Wahine Disaster which we have commemorated the 50th anniversary of this year:
+Click below to find a collection of online resources about the Wahine Disaster which we commemorated in 2018.
+This is a special event in our school history because of the direct involvement our community had in this at the time.

 New Zealand specific websites: